hm-web-dev/hm-web-dev.github.io/units/03/js-functions.markdown

 const foo = (x) => x + 1;
 ```

-The only difference is that in arrow functions, the keyword `this` refers to the **parent scope**.

 ## Callback Functions

 A **callback function** is a function that is passed into another function as a parameter.
-For example, setTimeout takes a callback function that will execute after 1000 ms, written using an arrow function or in the regular function notation:
+For example, `setTimeout` takes a callback function that will execute after 1000 ms, written using an arrow function or in the regular function notation:

 ```js
 // Snippet 1 - regular function notation